pl453s/linux-mint-gnome/README.md

 ## Install from the LiveCD ISO

 *A 'Linux Mint 20 Gnome 64-bit' autonomous LiveCD ISO file should be available soon...*
 *A working ISO has already been created, but as it takes about 2Go, I prefer tweaking it before uploading it*
+*Meanwhile, you can migrate to Linux Mint Gnome from an official Linux Mint edition.*

 ## Migrate from an official edition